Core

 should be [1, 1, 2, 2, 2]

-The return type is a p × B
+The return type is a $d$ × B

-matrix, where p is the number of parameters in the model.
+matrix, where $d$ is the dimension of the parameter vector.

 NeuralEstimators.interval